 - Hospice refers to a system of care for dying people and their families.
 Most hospice care is given at home but can also be given in the hospital or a hospice care facility.
 Hospice care is recommended when life expectancy is six months or less.
 To learn more about hospice care, call the National Hospice and Palliative Care Organization at 1-800-658-8898.
 Visit www.nhpco.org to find a hospice program in your community.

 - Do you want to receive comfort care?

-- Palliative care is aimed at making the patient more comfortable and improves quality of life.
-Hospice care always includes palliative care but palliative care can be given at any stage of a disease.
+- Supportive care, sometimes called palliative care, is aimed at making the patient more comfortable and improves quality of life.
+Hospice care always includes supportive care but supportive care can be given at any stage of a disease.

-- When do you want to stop receiving treatment?
+- When do you want to stop receiving lung cancer treatment?

 - Do you want to receive resuscitation if it comes to that point?